-Fox served for several years as an umbrella brand for the entertainment assets of what was until recently Rupert Murdoch's News Corporation.
-Following the spin-off of its publishing operations, those Fox businesses now form the core of the renamed 21st Century Fox group.
-Cornerstones are movie studio Twentieth Century Fox and the Fox TV broadcast network, which has risen steadily in the ratings from rank outsider to one of the top networks.
-At the same time, the Fox News cable channel has established a position as the most watched news broadcaster in the US.
-The business has also dabbled heavily, but not always happily, in interactive media through the acquisition or development of destinations sites including the social networking portal MySpace and online video service Hulu, now jointly owned by Fox, Disney, Time Warner and Comcast.
-For several years between 1999 and 2005, Fox was a self-contained and separately quoted division of News Corp.
-It was later absorbed back into the larger group, before being re-established as a standalone business from July 2013.
-The new 21st Century Fox also controls most of the old group's international satellite broadcasting interests including its holding in Sky in Europe.
-After years, decades even, as an acquirer of other businesses, Fox reversed its strategy at the end of 2017, accepting an offer to itself be acquired by Disney for $66bn.
-A rival bid emerged from Comcast; in the end Comcast withdrew from the main contest in order to focus on its attention on Sky.
-The bulk of Fox's entertainment assets will now transfer to Disney, while Sky will be acquired by Comcast.
-Fox will slim down to its US broadcast network, and cable strands Fox News and Fox Sports 1.
+Fox Corporation is the new name for what is left of 21st Century Fox following the sale of the 20th Century Fox movie studio and other assets to Disney and of satellite broadcaster Sky to Comcast.
+Fox had already served for several years as an umbrella brand for the entertainment operations of what was previously Rupert Murdoch's News Corporation.
+Following the spin-off of its publishing operations in 2013, those Fox businesses became the core of the renamed 21st Century Fox group.
+It cornerstones were movie studio Twentieth Century Fox and the Fox TV broadcast network, which has risen steadily in the ratings from rank outsider to one of the top US networks.
+At the same time, the Fox News cable channel established a position as America's most watched news broadcaster, and more recently has become the biggest media industry cheerleader for President Trump.
+The group also dabbled heavily, but not always happily, in interactive media through the acquisition or development of destinations sites including the social networking portal MySpace and online video service Hulu.
+After years, decades even, as a voracious acquirer of other businesses, Fox reversed its strategy at the end of 2017, accepting an offer to itself be acquired by Disney.
+The bulk of Fox's film and entertainment assets transferred to Disney in 2019, while Sky was acquired by Comcast.
+The slimmed down Fox Corporation now comprises only its US broadcast network, and cable strands Fox News and Fox Sports 1.

 Which agencies handle advertising for Fox?
 Find out more from the Account Assignments database.